v0idp/Mellow/README.md

 ## Changelogs

+* 1.2.2
+	* Added User-Agents to all API calls to avoid any request errors
+	* Fixed request role check (discord.js got rid of the .exists() function)

 * 1.2.0
 	* Fixed a bug where when no request role was set in config that you could request even available shows and movies